GoogleCloudPlatform/deploystack/README.md

 # DeployStack
-This project is to centralize all of the tools and processes to get terminal interfaces for collecting information from users.
+This project is to centralize all of the tools and processes to get terminal interfaces for collecting information from users for use with DeployStack.

 ## Authoring

 ### TLDR;